karankkr3/node_task/README.md

 04-08-2021 task

 1)Take some student information from user -id -name -marks After taking 1st student’s data, ask the user if you want to continue entering the data or quit and then after display all student’s information.

+05-08-2021 task
+Try last task using terminal to take multiple inputs and display the same